webdesign-masteru/Vite-HTML/readme.md

 	<li>Run: <strong>npm run dev</strong></li>
 </ol>

 <blockquote>Important rule!
-Do not delete the second.html file until a new second file of the multi-page site is created.</blockquote>
+Do not delete the second.html file until the new next file of the multi-page site is created.</blockquote>